 - Old News is our eBulletin which is a much more informal document that goes out to our members and other interested parties fortnightly.
 This does not carry book reviews however every edition has a spotlight on a new book /s in the bookshop.
 We will also do book giveaways for new publications.

-Don’t forget, when you publish, send us 5 copies – 1 for the collection, 1 for review and 3 for the bookshop.
+Don’t forget, when you publish, send us 4 copies – 1 for review (and then it gets added to our collection) and 3 for the bookshop.
 And then make sure you enter the Victorian Community History Awards.

 And remember, finally, when you start researching your next book, that our Collection of Victorian history (manuscripts, maps, ephemera, books, images, objects etc) is the best place to start.